ssteiger/minimal-dao/README.md

-# Minimal DAO on Ethereum
+# Minimal NFT DAO on Ethereum

-Minimal Ethereum DAO using scaffold-eth and Tailwind CSS
+Minimal Ethereum DAO using an ERC721 NFT as membership + vote.
+Built with scaffold-eth and Tailwind CSS.

 ## Getting started